United Food Suppliers (UFS)

 - The “Justification” Board: UFS is often won or lost on the candidate’s ability to defend custom vs. standard choices (e.g., CPQ vs. Custom Pricing).

-- Split Shipment Logic: Success requires a robust state machine for handling “Partial Shipments” where items are split across different warehouses.
+- Split Shipment Logic: Success requires a well-defined state machine for handling “Partial Shipments” where items are split across different warehouses.

 Additional Notes